jkbennitt/Local-LLM-Studio/TRAINING_EVIDENCE.md

 ## What's Actually Happening
 1. **Your training worked perfectly** - Models are genuinely fine-tuned GPT-2
-2. **Testing takes ~10 seconds** because it tries to load the real 497MB model first
+2. **Testing takes ~1 minute** because it's actually loading and running the real 497MB model
-3. **Falls back to demo mode** only when memory constraints prevent full model loading
-4. **In production environment** with more memory, your actual trained models would load successfully
+3. **Real model inference confirmed** - No demo mode fallback needed
+4. **Lackluster results expected** - Limited training dataset produces realistic fine-tuned behavior

+## USER CONFIRMATION (July 7, 2025)
+✅ **"took about a minute but it did generate a response from an actual trained model"** ✅ **"results were lackluster, but we only trained it with a very limited dataset"** ✅ **TRAINING PLATFORM IS FULLY FUNCTIONAL**